gainskills/Kex-Zh-Blog/content/post/2018-07-20-mininet-importerror-customclass.md

 Suddenly I found the version is not the version I wanted to install (I forgot to take a screenshot, the version should be 2.2.2daily something).

-I guess there must be something wrong with the latest version, or there are something conflict with my previous version (mininet 2.0.0 was installed on the PC before).
+I guess there must be something wrong with the latest version, or there is something conflict with my previous version (mininet 2.0.0 was installed on the PC before).

 **Resolution:**